 Be your own writer and publisher today at The Shed!
 Learn how to bind a book and come make a zine, a homemade publication, about your favorite skills.

 Although typically closed on Mondays in the winter, the entire Maryland Science Center will be open on Monday, February 16 from 10am – 5pm.

 Design and build a bobsled that can race down our tracks!
 We will be exploring concepts of aerodynamics and friction as we engineer our racers.

 The Maryland Science Center’s science of adult beverage series focuses on chocolate in February with a presentation in Cocoa-ology.
 The presentation will feature chocolate pairings with wines and liqueurs as well as a mild dose of history and science facts.
 Advance ticket purchase required.

 Join us in this hands-on workshop and learn how to use different woodworking tools such as saws, hammers and drills.
 We will have wood available for you to practice on and build your own project.

 Join the Kids Room staff in the Learning Lab to try your hand at an easy experiment.
 Young scientists can explore a different concept each month through hands-on science fun.
-This month’s concept is water.
+This month’s concept is Plants.